 These surveys identified locations of threatened species listed under the EPBC Act and/or NC Act and associated habitats.
-Species profiles have been developed using information obtained from the field surveys and literature reviews including individual species listing advice from the Department of the Environment (DotE) species profile threats database (SPRAT).
+Species profiles have been developed using information obtained from the field surveys and literature reviews including individual species listing advice from the Department of Sustainability, Environment, Water, Population and Communities (SEWPaC) species profile threats database (SPRAT).